kedacore/keda-docs/content/docs/2.10/scalers/rabbitmq-queue.md

       queueName: testqueue
       mode: QueueLength
       value: "20"
-      metricName: custom-testqueue # DEPRECATED: This parameter will be removed in version `2.12`, don't set it. optional.
+      metricName: custom-testqueue # DEPRECATED: This parameter is deprecated as of KEDA v2.10 and will be removed in version `2.12`. optional.
 Generated value would be `rabbitmq-custom-testqueue`
     authenticationRef:
       name: keda-trigger-auth-rabbitmq-conn
 ```